-P2 is an seldom-done classic.
+P2 is a seldom-done classic.
 It can easily be reached without leading P1 by rapping 10m diagonally left from atop Godzilla.

 2 bolts protect the first balance crux, stemming off knobs.
-The topo in SVR shows 3 bolts in this section, and the existing 2 bolts seem a little oddly-placed for freeclimbing.
+The topo in SVR shows 3 bolts through this section, and the existing 2 bolts seem a little oddly-placed for freeclimbing.
 The upper crux protects great with small cams or wires, as well as a 3rd bolt which is clipped just after the crux.
-This is also new hardware, but replaced an old bolt drilled as an aid piece.
-I thought its location actually made sense for free climbing with modern tiny cams protecting the moves a little lower.
+This is also new hardware, and it also replaced an old bolt drilled as an aid piece.
+I thought the location would be better a foot or two lower (or pre hang a draw) for free climbing.
 This pitch ends at a belay directly above the P1 anchors on J. Gardens.